nick-kanakis/Java_Questions/README.md

 The interaction with a database can be costly, regarding the opening and closing of database connections.
 Especially, when the number of database clients increases, this cost is very high and a large number of resources is consumed.A pool of database connections is obtained at start up by the application server and is maintained in a pool.
 A request for a connection is served by a connection residing in the pool.
 In the end of the connection, the request is returned to the pool and can be used to satisfy future requests.

+## Servlets

+> What is a Servlet ?

+ The servlet is a Java programming language class used to process client requests and generate dynamic web content.
+Servlets are mostly used to process or store data submitted by an HTML form, provide dynamic content and manage state information that does not exist in the stateless HTTP protocol.

+ > Arhitechure of a Servlet.

+ The core abstraction that must be implemented by all servlets is the ```javax.servlet.Servlet``` interface.
+Each servlet must implement it either directly or indirectly, either by extending ```javax.servlet.GenericServlet``` or ```javax.servlet.http.HTTPServlet```.
+Finally, each servlet is able to serve multiple requests in parallel using multithreading.
+Generic Servlet is a generic, protocol independent servlet, HttpServlet is a servlet tied specifically to the HTTP protocol.

+ > Life cycle of a Servlet.

+On every client’s request, the Servlet Engine loads the servlets and invokes its **init** methods, in order for the servlet to be initialized.
+Then, the Servlet object handles all subsequent requests coming from that client, by invoking the service method for each request separately.
+Finally, the servlet is removed by calling the server’s **destroy** method.

+> Structure of the HTTP response.

+- **Status Code**: Describes the status of the response.
+It can be used to check if the request has been successfully completed.
+- **HTTP Headers**: Contains more information about the response.
+For example, the headers may specify the date/time after which the response is considered stale, or the form of encoding used to safely transfer the entity to the user.
+- **Body**: Contains the content of the response.
+The body may contain HTML code, an image, etc. The body consists of the data bytes transmitted in an HTTP transaction message immediately following the headers

+> What is a cookie ?
+What is the difference between session and cookie ?

+A cookie is a bit of information that the Web server sends to the browser.
+The browser stores the cookies for each Web server in a local file.
+In a future request, the browser, along with the request, sends all stored cookies for that specific Web server.The differences between session and a cookie are the following:

+- Session should work, regardless of the settings on the client browser.
+The client may have chosen to disable cookies.
+However, the sessions still work, as the client has no ability to disable them in the server side.
+- The HTTP session is capable of storing any Java object, while a cookie can only store String objects.